armanakbari/CircuitSense/README.md

-# (ICLR'2025) MAPS: Advancing Multi-modal Reasoning in Expert-level Physical Science
+Advancing Multi-modal Reasoning in Expert-level Physical Science

 This repository is the official implementation of paper: [MAPS: Advancing Multi-modal Reasoning in Expert-level Physical Science](https://arxiv.org/abs/2501.10768).